C0dingschmuser/EnhancedModLoader/README.md

 ```

 Since we cannot use Harmony, there are some workarounds required to mod Cosmoteer.
-Here's [an example](https://github.com/C0dingschmuser/EML_TestMod) on how to get a simple loop, keyboard detection and custom window up and running.
+Here's [a simple example](https://github.com/C0dingschmuser/EML_TestMod) on how to get a simple loop, keyboard detection and custom window up and running.
+For more advanced use, see source of my [Weapon Projectile Spawner Mod](https://github.com/C0dingschmuser/ProjectileSpawner)

 ### --- License ---
 [Released under MIT License](https://github.com/C0dingschmuser/EnhancedModLoader/blob/master/LICENSE.txt)